Evolving Agents: Interactive Simulation of Dynamic and Diverse Human Personalities: Simulation Platform

 \subsubsection{Chat With Agent}

 Although the current research theme does not encourage users to provide artificial stimuli beyond the simulation process for Agents, we also build relevant user interaction experiences in the Simulative System.
-We aim for interactions from users to be consistent with other Agents from the perspective of an Agent.
-Therefore, users can choose to initiate a conversation with any Agent that is not currently engaged in a dialogue during the system's operation.
-This conversation will also be recorded and summarized in the Agent's own Dialog-memory, contributing to the Agent's cognitive process.
+We aim for user interactions to be consistent with other Agents from an Agent's perspective.
+Therefore, users can choose to initiate a conversation with any Agent not currently engaged in a dialogue during the system's operation.
+This conversation will also be recorded and summarized in the Agent's Dialog-memory, contributing to the Agent's cognitive process.